-If you are using a Clarett Thunderbolt the audio device will show as Focusrite Thunderbolt
+If you are using a Clarett Thunderbolt, the audio device will show as Focusrite Thunderbolt

-In the Audio Preferences window, you can also enable all of your inputs/output on your interface, see this article on how to do this - Why can’t I see all the inputs/outputs of my Focusrite interface in my recording software?
+In the Audio Preferences window, you can enable all your inputs/output on your interface, see this article on how to do this - Why can’t I see all the inputs/outputs of my Focusrite interface in my recording software?

 Then set up your channel to record, select Arrangement View (3 horizontal lines) in the top right:

-Now on an Audio track select the input you want to use on the interface:
+Now on an Audio track, select the input you want to use on the interface:

 Then click on the Arm Recording button to allow recording on this Audio track: